oroinc/documentation/user/back-office/system/configuration/system/integrations/google-settings/google-integration.rst

 5. In the **OAuth 2.0 for email sync** section, check **Enable** to activate synchronization with emails.
 Please, make sure that Gmail API is enabled in |Google Developers Console|.

-6. In the **Google Tag Manager Settings** section, clear the **Use Default** check box and select a :ref:`Google Tag Manager Integration <gtm-ga-4-integration>` from the list to configure it for the application and enable data mapping.
+6. In the **Google Tag Manager Settings** section, clear the **Use Default** checkbox and select a :ref:`Google Tag Manager Integration <gtm-ga-4-integration>` from the list to configure it for the application and enable data mapping.

 **Related Topics**